-Introduction
+1. Introduction

-Commercial, charter, and recreational fisheries can be lethal to incidental captures-known as 'bycatch.'
-Whether it is or not depends on the type of gear used, the handling time, the depth of capture, and whether the bycatch can descend to the bottom independently.
-Forced rapid ascents of fish with a closed gas bladder causes gas expansion that can burst the swim bladder as ambient pressure decreases.
+Commercial and recreational fisheries can be lethal to incidental captures-known as 'bycatch.'
+Whether it is or not depends on the type of gear used, the handling time, depth of capture and whether the bycatch can descend to the bottom independently.
+Forced ascents of fish cause gas expansion and possible bursting of the closed swim bladder as ambient pressure decreases.
 Depth of capture, then, becomes an important consideration in the survival of fishes hauled from high ambient pressure environments (deep water) to low ambient pressure environments (the surface).
-This paper addresses bycatch of the western Atlantic goliath grouper (Epinephelus itajara)- hereafter referred to as goliath grouper - the largest reef fish in the region, reaching lengths of 2.5 m (Heemstra and Randall 1993).
-While distributed throughout the Gulf of Mexico and the eastern seaboard to North Carolina, most of these fish are found in the eastern Gulf of Mexico and the Atlantic seaboard of the State of Florida (Figure 1).